-The 2019 Hurricane MathFest was held on Saturday, March 9.
-The event was sponsored by The University of Tulsa Department of Mathematics and included two separate competitions: a girls-only team challenge for local girls in grades third through eighth and a high school individual and team competition.
+The 2019 Hurricane Mathfest was sponsored by The University of Tulsa Department of Mathematics and included two separate competitions: a girls-only team challenge for local girls in grades three through eight and a high school individual and team competition.

 In the girls-only team event, 136 girls from the following schools competed on 34 teams in two divisions: upper elementary and middle school.